ranjaniramesh99/Emotion-Detection-using-AI/README.md

 4. SNN - Standard Neural Network
 5. CNN - Convolutional Neural Networks
 6. VGG 16 - Transfer Learning Model

+The first three models (upto desicion tree) ran on a CPU instance while the higher ML models ran on a GPU instance.
-The highest accuracy was achieved by the VGG Model which presented an accuracy of 68.05%
+The highest accuracy was achieved by the VGG Model, which presented an accuracy of 68.05%

 A CSV file which contained images as strings was used for the training and testing process.
 The higher ML models (SNN onwards) ran 20 epochs of training each to achieve best training of the model.